The Bog Turtle was federally listed as a threatened species in 1997.

 What to Do if this Species Occurs on your Property or Project Site

-- Contact the Service early in planning for any project or activity that may affect the Bog Turtle or its habitat.
+- Contact the U.S. Fish and Wildlife Service early in planning for any project or activity that may affect the Bog Turtle or its habitat.
 See New York Field Office Procedures for Project Reviews and Technical Assistance for instructions.
 Through the technical assistance or Project Reviews processes of the Endangered Species Act, the Service will provide project-specific recommendations to avoid or minimize adverse effects to listed species.

 - Individual landowners with suitable habitat can also contact the Service for site-specific, proactive conservation recommendations.
 In addition, technical and/or material assistance may be available through various State and or Federal programs to restore or maintain Bog Turtle habitat.
 Most land in New York is privately owned.
 Voluntary conservation efforts by New York's residents are critical in the conservation and recovery of threatened and endangered species.